Donate books to help fund our work. Learn more→

 Rock gates creak and rattle,

-The eye blinks and the ear is amazed,
+The eye blinks and the ear is astonished,

 [ 35 ] In dieser Gestirnwelt lebt der Astralleib während der Nacht.
 Und während er am Tage in eine Art Disharmonie kommt mit den weltlichen Dingen, ist er in der Nacht, während des Schlafes, wieder eingebettet in den Schoß der Sternenwelt.
 Und dann kommt er morgens zurück mit dem, was er sich aus dieser Welt mitgebracht hat an Kräften.
 Die Harmonie der Sphären bringt man sich aus dieser Astralwelt mit, wenn man herauskommt aus dem Schlafe.
 In der Gestirnwelt, der Astralwelt, hat der Astralleib seine wahre Heimat, und deshalb ist er auch so genannt worden: Astralleib. — So haben wir nun drei Glieder der menschlichen Wesenheit kennengelernt: Physischen Leib, Ätherleib, Astralleib.

-[ 35 ] During the night, the astral body lives in this stellar world.
-And while it comes into a kind of disharmony with worldly things during the day, it is embedded again in the lap of the stellar world at night, during sleep.
-And then in the morning it comes back with the forces it has brought from this world.
-The harmony of the spheres is brought from this astral world when one comes out of sleep.
-The astral body has its true home in the world of the stars, the astral world, and that is why it has been called that: the astral body. — So we have now got to know the three members of the human being: the physical body, the etheric body, the astral body.
+[ 35 ] The astral body dwells in this celestial realm during the night.
+And while during the day it enters into a kind of disharmony with earthly things, at night, during sleep, it is once again nestled in the bosom of the starry world.
+And then it returns in the morning with the powers it has brought back from that world.
+One brings the harmony of the spheres with one from this astral world when one emerges from sleep.
+In the world of the stars, the astral world, the astral body has its true home, and that is why it has been given this name: astral body. — Thus we have now become acquainted with three members of the human being: the physical body, the etheric body, and the astral body.

 [ 36 ] Das vierte Glied, das Ich, wollen wir das nächste Mal kennenlernen.
 Das Ich ist dasjenige Glied, das den Menschen zur Krone der Schöpfung macht und das ihn über das Tier erhebt.

-[ 36 ] Next time, we will get to know the fourth part, the I. The I is the part that makes man the crown of creation and elevates him above the animal.
+[ 36 ] We will explore the fourth element, the “I,” next time.
+The “I” is the element that makes human beings the crown of creation and elevates them above the animal kingdom.

 [ 37 ] Das Tier hat noch nicht ein solches Bewußtsein wie der Mensch; es hat zwar auch ein Bewußtsein, ebensogut wie wir das bei der Pflanze gesehen haben und beim Mineral; aber dieses Bewußtsein der Tiere liegt in der Astralwelt.
 Das vierte Glied des Menschen, dieses Ich, das gliedert sich mit den drei andern Gliedern zusammen zu der heiligen Vierheit des Menschen, von der alle alten Schulen reden.

-[ 37 ] The animal does not yet have the same consciousness as man; it also has consciousness, just as we have seen in plants and minerals; but this consciousness of animals lies in the astral world.
-The fourth link of the human being, this I, is linked with the three other links to form the holy fourness of the human being, of which all the ancient schools speak.
+[ 37 ] Animals do not yet possess a consciousness like that of humans; they do, however, have a consciousness, just as we have seen in plants and minerals; but this consciousness of animals lies in the astral world.
+The fourth member of the human being, this “I,” joins with the other three members to form the sacred quaternity of the human being, of which all the ancient schools speak.

 [ 38 ] So hat der Mensch den physischen Leib gemeinschaftlich mit dem Mineral, den Ätherleib gemeinschaftlich mit der Pflanze, und den Astralleib gemeinschaftlich mit dem Tier.
 Das Ich hat er allein; und das hebt ihn über alles andere hinaus.
 Im Menschen finden wir gewissermaßen eine Essenz von alledem, was wir um uns herum ausgebreitet sehen.
 In der Tat: einen Mikrokosmos!
 Deshalb müssen wir, wenn wir den Menschen erkennen wollen, zuerst das erkennen, was uns umgibt.

-[ 38 ] Thus, man has the physical body in common with the mineral, the etheric body in common with the plant, and the astral body in common with the animal.
-He alone has the I; and that elevates him above everything else.
-In the human being, we find, as it were, an essence of all that we see spread out around us.
+[ 38 ] Thus, human beings share the physical body with minerals, the etheric body with plants, and the astral body with animals.
+Only the ego is unique to them; and this elevates them above all else.
+In human beings, we find, so to speak, an essence of everything we see spread out around us.
 Indeed: a microcosm!
-Therefore, if we want to recognize the human being, we must first recognize what surrounds us.
+Therefore, if we wish to understand human beings, we must first understand what surrounds us.

 [ 39 ] So müssen wir uns die drei Wesensglieder, diese drei Körper, als drei Hüllen denken, die aus den verschiedensten Regionen heraus gewoben sind, und in diesen Hüllen wohnen wir, das heißt, das Ich, mit den höheren Gliedern der menschlichen Wesenheit, unserem unsterblichen Teil.

-[ 39 ] So we have to think of the threefold nature, these three bodies, as three sheaths woven from the most diverse regions, and it is in these sheaths that we dwell, that is, the I dwell with the higher limbs of the human being, our immortal part.
+[ 39 ] Thus, we must conceive of the three constituent elements—these three bodies—as three sheaths woven from the most diverse regions, and within these sheaths we dwell, that is, the “I,” together with the higher elements of the human being, our immortal part.